gymnastjs/gymnast/storybook/stories/grid/resolution.md

 - **medium**: 600-899
 - **large**: 900-

-You can customize these values by modifying `displayAliases` in `ConfigContext`.
+You can customize these values by modifying `displayAliases` in `ConfigProvider`.

 Spacing properties (`margin`, `padding` and its variants e.g. `paddingTop`), `size`, `align`, `justify` can take an object as parameter where the keys define for which resolutions it applies.
 E.g.